Bollinger Bands: How to Use Bollinger Bands

 Standard settings won’t work for all traders.
 Active traders may want a small number of periods or lower standard deviation, while long-term traders may prefer a greater number of periods and a greater standard deviation, so few signals are presented.
 By adjusting the settings though it may be more difficult to gauge the trend based on the guidelines or spot W-Bottoms or M-Tops.

-M-Tops and W-Bottoms may not actually end up not being reversals, but rather just consolidations where the price continues to head in the trending direction after a false breakout.
+M-Tops and W-Bottoms may not actually end up not being reversals, but rather just consolidations where the price continue to head in the trending direction after a false breakout.
 A false breakout is when the price passes through the entry point, initiating a trade, but then quickly moves back in the other direction resulting in a loss.
 This is why stop losses are used.

 The Bottom Line